Skip to main content

 • ['param' => 'value'] and ['param' => 'value2'] will result in two distinct cache entries.

 • Key uniqueness: If you use the same cache key for different SQL statements, they will not be differentiated.
 This may lead to unexpected results.
+Always use distinct base cache keys for different queries.

 • Cache invalidation: The library does not automatically invalidate cache entries when data changes.
 You need to manage cache invalidation yourself by: